djacobow/pidog2/README.md

    status, etc, and depending on conditions shut itself down again or continue normally.

  * monitor battery and charging system health.
-Provie that info to a Pi so that it can decide to shut itself down, etc.
+Provide that info to a Pi so that it can decide to shut itself down, etc.

 ## Hardware